peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 responses were received (preferably in the same connection), and ensure that all return responses with equal rdata sets (including all empty).

+Other CSYNC processing rules from [@!RFC7477] Section 3 remain in place without modification.
+For example, when the type bitmap contains the A/AAAA flags, corresponding address queries are only to be sent "to determine the A and AAAA record addresses for each NS record within a NS set for the child that are in bailiwick", while out-of-bailiwick NS records are ignored.
+Also, when the NS type flag is present, associated NS queries and consistency checks are to be performed before any address queries to ensure "that the right set of NS records is used as provided by the current NS set of the child".
+(Quotes from [@!RFC7477] Section 3.2.2; see also Section 4.3.)

 CSYNC updates may cause validation or even insecure resolution to break (e.g. by changing the delegation to a set of nameservers that do not serve required DNSKEY records or do not know the zone at all).